-Source: Arkansas Department of Education (1)Total enrollment
+Source: Arkansas Department of Education

 Higher Education.
 Little Rock offers educational institutions with instruction in undergraduate, graduate and professional fields.
 The following is a list of colleges and universities located within the Little Rock MSA (or with relatively short commutes) with approximate on-campus enrollments: